FlutterPiaui/movie-recommender_app/README.md

 Our application uses the Gemini API to recommend movies based on an initial prompt provided by the user.
 This prompt can be of any type, including movie categories, actor names, awards, or any other parameter the user wishes.
 The Gemini API processes the prompt and curates a list of movies that best align with the given criteria.
 ## Other integrations
 - The Movie Database (TMDB) API: Used to display movies and TVshows data.
+- Our own backend is built on Node.js with TypeScript, ensuring robust and scalable performance.